Applications from Ontario students are accepted online two times per year.

-Step 2: Create Profile - Once you register, create your profile by entering your personal information (address, birth date, telephone number, email) and adding your parent/guardian information, and continue to step 3.
+Step 2 — Create Profile: to create your profile, you must enter your personal information (address, birth date, telephone number, email) and add your parent/guardian information.

 - What experiences, achievements (academic, athletic, volunteer) and activities have you been involved in at school, at home or in the community that demonstrate your leadership, responsibility and interpersonal skills?

-Note: Make sure to review your essay carefully before your click Final Submit.
-Once your essay is submitted you will no longer be able to make any more changes.
+Review your essay carefully and then click Final Submit.
+After this step, you will no longer be able to make any more changes to your essay.

-You will now be able to sign in to the Page Portal to check the status of your application.
+Check the status of your application: Sign in to the Page Portal to update your profile and see the status of your application.
+Good Luck!